 (I may earn a small commission on the products linked to in this post.)

 Do you have dust mite bites?
 If so, you’ve come to the right place.
-Many people aren’t sure why they have dust mite bites while in bed.
+Many people aren’t sure why they get dust mite bites while in bed.

 There are specific things to look for which will help identify the culprit.